MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/how-to/how-to-flow.md

 [!include[banner](../../includes/banner.md)]

-This topic provides steps detailing how to configure and consume a Microsoft Dynamics 365 for Finance and Operations business event from a Microsoft Flow endpoint.
+This topic provides steps detailing how to configure and consume a business event from a Microsoft Flow endpoint.

 This topic shows how to perform the following tasks: